Fully graphic degree sequences and P-stable degree sequences: Introduction

-Given a graphic degree sequence ${D}$ of length $n$ let
+Given a graphic degree sequence ${D}$ of length $|D|=n$ let

 where the vector $1^{-i}_{-j}$ is comprised of all zeros, except at the $i$th and $j$th coordinates, where the values are $-1$.
-The operation $D\mapsto {D}+1^{-i}_{-j}$ is called a \emph{perturbation operation} on the degree sequences.
+The operation $D\mapsto {D}+1^{-i}_{-j}$ is called a \textbf{perturbation operation} on the degree sequences.
 We define two more similar operations: $D+1^{-i}_{+j}$ and $D+1^{+i}_{+j}$ analogously.
 Let us emphasize that we do not assume that $i$ and $j$ are different, so for example the operation $D+1^{+j}_{+j}$ is also defined, and it adds 2 to the $j^{th}$ coordinate.

 We say that a family $\mD$ of degree sequences is {\bf P-stable} if there is a polynomial $p(n)$ such that $\pp{{D}}\le p(|{D}|)$ for each graphic element $D$ of $\mD$.
-Let us emphasize that we do not require every element of a P-stable family to be graphic. {The P-stability has alternative, but equivalent definitions using different perturbation operations.
-In the Appendix of this paper, we describe a short history of these definitions, and prove their equivalence.}
+Let us emphasize that we do not require every element of a P-stable family to be graphic.
+The P-stability has alternative, but equivalent definitions using different perturbation operations.
+In the Appendix of this paper, we describe a short history of these definitions, and prove their equivalence.
+(As far as we are aware, this is the first explicit discussion of this topic in writing.)

 The P-stability of an infinite family of degree sequences is an important property.
-It would be enough to mention one result: the {\em switch Markov Chain} process rapidly mixes on P-stable families (see \cite[Theorems 8.3]{P-stable}).
-But that P-stability plays an influential role in approximating the permanents, and even studying and improving network privacy.
+It would be enough to mention one result: the \textbf{switch Markov Chain} process rapidly mixes on P-stable families (see \cite[Theorems 8.3]{P-stable}).
+Furthermore that P-stability plays an influential role in approximating the permanents, and even studying and improving network privacy.

 Determining whether a particular family is P-stable is typically challenging.
 There exist only a few results establishing the P-stability of families of degree sequences for simple graphs.
 First, we examine three of them which implicitly considered simple and very simple regions.